home-assistant/home-assistant.io/source/_integrations/heos.markdown

 - AVR receiver features, such as zone selection/control and power on/off, cannot be controlled through this integration.
 Use the [Universal Media Player](/integrations/universal/#denon-avr--heos) to combine AVR receiver functionality with this integration.
 - {% term TTS %} is not supported.
-- The maximum URL that can be used in the `play_media` action is 255 characters.
-This is a limitation on the HEOS firmware API.
+- The maximum length of a URL that can be used in the `play_media` action is 255 characters due to a limitation in the HEOS firmware.

 ## Troubleshooting